A Naturally Delicious Honey Varietal

 Other honey producers may try to achieve a single uniform taste through over-filtering honey, but Anna’s embraces the fresh-from-the-hive experience.
 This is why despite these subtle differences in flavor profile, many prefer wildflower honey over other varietals.

 Anna’s values natural honey taste.
 That is why our wildflower honey includes no additives or preservatives.
 We then filter at controlled temperatures to remove any impurities in the wildflower honey while also preserving the nutrients and flavor.

 Wildflower honey is for the person seeking an authentic honey taste as it is found in nature.
 Bees usually gather their nectar from one type of flower at a time, but with so many bees in a hive, the honey produced by most bees is likely a wildflower variety.

-Out of the four varietals, the taste of wildflower is subdued and light, adding a touch of sweetness to foods while not overpowering them.
+Out of the four varietals, the taste of wildflower is the most subdued and light, adding a touch of sweetness to foods while not being overpowering.
 From year to year, the diverse flavor keeps taste buds stimulated and always tastes fresh and new.